Emporia State University runs the only ALA-accredited MLIS based in Kansas, with Pittsburg State offering a separate school library media path.

 Factors considered

-Best for: K-12 educators pursuing library media licensure
+Best for: K-12 educators pursuing school library licensure

 Master of Science in Educational Technology, Library Media Specialist — Online